Skip to main content

 OSQL support unit testing through the validate statement.
 It contains a description and one or more check clauses.

-For example, define a function prime that takes a number as input and return true if it is a prime:
+For example, let's define a function prime that takes a number as input and return true if it is a prime:

 create function prime(Integer n) -> boolean